dotadd/pf2e-dots-fan-errata/README.md

 #### OGL License

-References to the Magus, Summoner, Psychic and Thaumaturge classes as well as the Shadow Signet item published under [OGL v1.0a](./OpenGameLicense.md).
+References to the Kineticist, Magus, Summoner, Psychic and Thaumaturge classes as well as the Shadow Signet, Gate Attenuator and Phantasmal Doorknob items published under [OGL v1.0a](./OpenGameLicense.md).

 #### Attribution